modJordan/musical-adventure/TESTS.md

 beepBoop(text);
 Expected Output: "0 Beep!
 Boop!
 Won't you be my neighbor?
 4 5 6 7 8 9 10 11 12 13"

+Test: "It should replace 1, 2 or 3 according to their hiearchial position with 3 being the highest."
+Code:
+Let text = "13";
+beepBoop();
+Expected Output: "0 Beep!
+Boop!
+Won't you be my neighbor?
+4 5 6 7 8 9 Beep!
+Beep!
+Boop!
+Won't you be my neighbor?"